Skip to content

 The focus of the Task Force is to discuss any aspect of the assessment and reimbursement of health technologies.

-The existence of this Task Force ensures that Eurordis’ position on any HTA-related matter is built on the knowledge and the input of patients.
+The existence of this Task Force ensures that EURORDIS’ position on any HTA-related matter is built on the knowledge and the input of patients.
 Moreover, its members are engaged in advocating for a scientific, inclusive, and European-shaped HTA, as well as for the legitimate role of patients in this exercise and in the consequent decision-making.

-They act under the rules of the Eurordis Chart of Volunteers
+They act under the rules of the EURORDIS Chart of Volunteers

 The Task Force could also welcome external experts as guests if and when that can benefit the work of the group.